 As a parent, you focus on bonding with your kids, which means the bonds you have with others may have loosened over time.
 If you want to reignite connections with old friends, plan a get-together or a weekend away.
 Likewise, you can discover new ways to spend time with your partner by researching hobbies you can do together as an empty nest couple.
 If you’re a single parent, meet new people by joining local meetup groups.

 On the other hand, there might be relationships you’d like to let go of.
 Don’t be afraid to let friendships fizzle if they’re sapping your energy rather than refreshing you.
 Embrace and enjoy this new phase of your life!

 4. Make Space

 A full household can quickly accumulate stuff that causes a room to lose its functionality or potential.
 Take time to go through your closets, cabinets, attic and other storage spaces and get rid of the things you no longer need.
 Look at each room with new eyes and free up previously kid-designated hangout spaces for indulging in your own hobbies.
 If you’ve kept a study nook for your children, for example, perhaps it can now be your yoga or meditation spot.
 Alternatively, you may find that you’d like to downsize your living space for something that’s more manageable to maintain with a smaller payment that frees up resources.

 Take a close look at your budget and where your money has been going.
 With your child away at school, you’ll likely have different spending habits, such as a smaller grocery or gas bill.
-Or maybe you no longer need cable if you just hung onto it for the kids.
-Look for ways to free up cash that you might want to put toward something else like a dream vacation, a kitchen remodel or an earlier-than-planned retirement.
-Even if you’re still providing some financial support to your child over the next four years, you may see opportunities for a more flexible budget and find ways to treat yourself.
+Look for ways to free up cash that you can put toward a long term goal, like a dream vacation, a kitchen remodel or an earlier-than-planned retirement.
+Even if you’re still providing some financial support to your child over the next few years, you may see opportunities for a more flexible budget and find ways to treat yourself.